YC-Xiang/YC-Xiang.github.io/content/posts/Note/Misc/23-04-13_Buildroot.md

 ### BR2_EXTERNAL

-Ipcam sdk在make的时候指定
+Ipcam sdk 在 make 的时候指定

 `make BR2_EXTERNAL=sdk_3921/platform/ O=sdk3921/out/rts3923_fpga/ rts3923_fpga_defconfig`

 Each external directory must contain:

 - `external.desc`, which provides a name and description.
 The `$BR2_EXTERNAL_<NAME>_PATH` variable is available, where NAME is defined in `external.desc`.
-- `Config.in`, configuration options that will be included in menuconfig（在menuconfig external options里）
+- `Config.in`, configuration options that will be included in menuconfig（在 menuconfig external options 里）
 - `external.mk`, will be included in the make logic

 `make <pkg>-dirclean`, completely remove the package source code directory.
 The next make invocation will fully rebuild this package. 相当于直接删除`build/<pkg>`